 Now, personal injury lawyers may espouse the positives of using personal injury claims calculators.
 Why?
 Because they provide general compensation amounts for injuries, such as your own tooth injury.
 But note the word “general”.
 In other words, it’s a “one size fits all” scenario where the same figure would be applied to all such injuries.

-- There’s no requirement to pay any legal fees upfront or while the claim is being processed.
+- There’s usually no requirement to pay your solicitor any legal fees upfront or while the claim is being processed.

-- If the claim fails, you won’t have to pay any of your lawyer’s fees at all.
+- If the claim fails, you usually won’t have to pay your lawyer’s legal fees.

 You should be looking to use the very best personal injury lawyers to handle your claim.
 What would demonstrate a law firm being the “very best”?
 Well, a proven track record, positive reviews and any specialities would help to define that description.

-For you to receive compensation for your broken tooth, you can speak to our expert team.
+For you to receive compensation for your broken tooth, start by speaking to our expert team.
 They can then link you with our panel of personal injury lawyers.
 You can get in touch via the following methods:

 We are accessible 24 hours a day, 7 days a week.
 What’s more, there is no obligation to proceed with your case.